 That’s where Pilates comes in.
 One of the most effective forms of rehabilitation today, Pilates has a proven track record of helping even the biggest names in sports, from Kobe Bryant to Tiger Woods.
 It’s time you put the benefits of Pilates to use for yourself as well.

-First, though, what is it?
+First thought, what is it?
 Where did it come from?
-And what benefits, exactly, should you expect once you start a Pilates regimen?
+And what benefits exactly should you expect once you start a Pilates regimen?
 Let’s take a look.

-“Pilates is a form of low-impact exercise that aims to strengthen muscles while improving postural alignment and flexibility,” says Self, explains that while the main goal of Pilates is to strengthen the core, it also tones and strengthens arms, legs, neck and even extremities.
+“Pilates is a form of low-impact exercise that aims to strengthen muscles while improving postural alignment and flexibility,” says Self, explains that while the main goal of Pilates is to strengthen the core, it also tones and strengthens arms, legs, and neck, and even extremities.

 “You can do Pilates with or without equipment,” adds Self, "but no matter what, expect the moves to involve slow, precise movements and breath control."